-Globally, cities today occupy approximately only 2% of the total land, but generate 70% of the global economy (GDP1), consume over 60% of global energy, are responsible for over 70% of greenhouse gas emissions, and generate over 70% of global waste.2 More than half (54%) of the global population already live in cities, and this percentage is expected to grow to almost 60% by 2030.
-By 2030, the urban population of developing countries is predicted to double, while the area covered by cities will likely triple in size.
+Globally, cities occupy just 3% of the Earth's land, but account for 60-80% of energy consumption, 70% of carbon emissions, generate about 80% of the global economy (GDP) and generate over 70% of global waste.1 More than half (55%) of the global population already live in cities, and this percentage is expected to grow to almost 60% by 2030.
+By 2050, the urban population is expected to reach 6,5 billion.
+In the coming decades, 90% of urban expansion will be in the developing world.2

 This growth in the global urban population will go hand in hand with persistent issues and urban challenges such as a change in family patterns, increased residency in informal settlements, difficulties in providing urban services, climate change, exclusion and rising inequality, insecurity, and an upsurge in international migration.3